Black seed oil and diabetes: Benefits, uses, and precautions

 1. Improves Blood Sugar Control

-Research shows black seed oil can help lower fasting blood glucose and HbA1c (long-term sugar levels) by improving insulin sensitivity.
+Research shows Kalonji oil for blood sugar can help lower fasting blood glucose and HbA1c (long-term sugar levels) by improving insulin sensitivity.

 2. Supports Pancreatic Function